ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-1.md

 \begin{equation}
 \frac{d \phi_n}{d t} = 0
 \end{equation}
-which is exactly what we wanted!
-In the $v_e$ coordinate system, equally-spaced buses are all in equilibrium.
+This is exactly what we wanted: in the $\phi$ coordinate system, the positions of the buses are constant in time, so equally-spaced buses are all in equilibrium.

-In order to get a feel for the equilibrium solution, experiment with this interactive simulation, which shows the buses traveling at their equilibrium speed and spacing
+In order to get a feel for the equilibrium solution, you can experiment with this interactive simulation, which shows the buses traveling at their equilibrium speed and spacing
 (in the $\phi$ coordinate system that moves with them).